-A selection of excellent walks across Argyll, based in Oban.
-This hiking holiday is designed to give a taste of the best walking on both mainland and island Argyll.
+Offering a selection of excellent walks across Argyll, based in Oban, this hiking holiday is designed to give a taste of the best walking on both mainland and island Argyll.

-We start with a fairly easy walk on the Isle of Kerrera, set in the mouth of Oban Bay, acting as a natural breakwater for this important West coast harbour.
+We start with a fairly easy walk on the Isle of Kerrera, which is situated in the mouth of Oban Bay and which acts as a natural breakwater for this important west coast harbour.
 Although it is close to the bustling tourist centre of Oban, with only 40 residents it is a world apart.
-Cars are banned on the Island except the inhabitants own vehicles.
-A historically and geologically interesting island, Kerrera gives a new and more fascinating view as we round each successive turn of the coast.
+Cars are banned on the island except for the inhabitants own vehicles.
+A historically and geologically interesting island, each successive turn of the Kerrera's coast offers up intriguing new views .
 A highlight is the sudden appearance of Gylen Castle.